reactjs/react.dev/content/docs/thinking-in-react.md

 But how do you know what should be its own component?
 Use the same techniques for deciding if you should create a new function or object.
 One such technique is the [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle), that is, a component should ideally only do one thing.
 If it ends up growing, it should be decomposed into smaller subcomponents.

 Since you're often displaying a JSON data model to a user, you'll find that if your model was built correctly, your UI (and therefore your component structure) will map nicely.
-That's because UI and data models tend to adhere to the same *information architecture*, which means the work of separating your UI into components is often trivial.
-Break it up into components that represent exactly one piece of your data model.
+That's because UI and data models tend to adhere to the same *information architecture*.
+Separate your UI into components, where each component matches one piece of your data model.

 ![Component diagram](../images/blog/thinking-in-react-components.png)